-(ii) Applicable data required for interconnection studies as defined in the Resource Registration Glossary applicable to the resource type;
+(ii) Applicable data required for interconnection studies as defined in the Resource Registration Glossary applicable to the resource type; and

-(iii) Provision of the appropriate dynamic model for the proposed All-Inclusive Generation Resource (some standard dynamic model forms are posted on the ERCOT website);

-(iv) If alternative models are required to appropriately represent the proposed All-Inclusive Generation Resource, an alternative model may be provided by the IE, subject to verification by the lead TSP and ERCOT; and

-(v) In order to perform stability (transient and voltage) analyses, the IE shall provide unit stability model information and data to the TSP(s) and ERCOT via the online RIOO system.
-The Dynamics Working Group Procedural Manual contains more detail and IE dynamics data requirements.
+(iii) The appropriate dynamic model for the proposed All-Inclusive Generation Resource and results of model quality tests and associated simulation files as described in paragraph (5)(b) of Section 6.2, Dynamics Model Development, which are subject to performance and usability verification by the lead TSP with approval from ERCOT through the FIS process.
+Dynamic model data shall be provided utilizing the appropriate dynamic model template to enable the TSP(s) and ERCOT to perform stability (transient and voltage) analyses.
+Paragraph (5) of Section 6.2, and the Dynamics Working Group Procedure Manual contains more detail and IE dynamics data requirements.
 Data submitted for transient stability models shall be compatible with ERCOT standard models (Siemens/PTI PSS/E and Powertech Labs Inc TSAT, VSAT and SSAT).
 If no compatible model exists, the IE shall work with a consultant or software vendor to develop and supply accurate/appropriate models along with other associated data.
 These models shall be incorporated into the standard model libraries of both software packages.
 It is recommended that generation owners and developers encourage manufacturers and software vendors to work together to develop and maintain these important models.

 (c) Prior to start of construction: